 In January 1998, the Environmental Protection Agency ("EPA") informed PFM that it believes that PFM is a potentially responsible party ("PRP"), regarding the remediation of the site operated by Drum ("Drum Site"), primarily as a result of acts by ARR prior to the time ARR was acquired by the Company.
 The EPA estimated the remediation costs incurred by the EPA for the Drum Site to be approximately \$1,400,000 as of November 30, 1997, and the EPA has orally informed the Company that such remediation has been substantially complete as of such date.
-Because the Comprehensive

-Environmental Response Compensation and Liability Act ("CERCLA") provides that liability for PRPs for a particular Site in an action brought by the federal government is joint and several, the PRP Letter includes a demand by the EPA from PFM for the full amount of the remediation of the Drum Site, including interest on such amount, as provided for in CERCLA (as defined in " Governmental Regulations").
+Because the Comprehensive Environmental Response Compensation and Liability Act ("CERCLA") provides that liability for PRPs for a particular Site in an action brought by the federal government is joint and several, the PRP Letter includes a demand by the EPA from PFM for the full amount of the remediation of the Drum Site, including interest on such amount, as provided for in CERCLA (as defined in " Governmental Regulations").
 In addition, the EPA has advised PFM that it has informed approximately 50 other companies and individuals that they are PRPs regarding the Drum Site, and the EPA is making demand upon such other companies and individuals for reimbursement of its remediation cost regarding the Drum Site.
 In addition, the EPA has orally advised PFM that it believes that PFM provided a substantial amount of drums to the Drum Site.
-During the second quarter of 1998, PFM and certain other alleged PRPs began negotiating with the EPA regarding a potential settlement of the EPA's claims regarding the Drum Site, and such negotiations are currently continuing.
-During the third quarter of 1998, the Company extended an offer of \$225,000 to settle any potential liability regarding the Drum Site.
-Based upon discussions with government officials, the Company believes the settlement offer will be accepted, however, no assurance can be made that the Company's current settlement offer will be accepted or that the Company will be able to settle its claims regarding the Drum Site in an amount and manner which the Company believes is reasonable.
-If PFM cannot reach a settlement which PFM believes is reasonable, it will continue to vigorously defend against the EPA's demand regarding remediation costs of the Drum Site.
-The Company has notified certain of the previous owners of ARR that the Company will seek recovery from them as PRPs in the event PFM is determined to be a PRP regarding the Drum Site, however, no assurance can be made that PFM will be able to recover remediation costs from such previous owners.
-If PFM is determined to be liable for all or a substantial portion of the remediation cost incurred by the EPA at the Drum Site, such could have a material adverse effect on the Company.
-See "--Governmental Regulation."
+During the second quarter of 1998, PFM and certain other alleged PRPs began negotiating with the

+EPA regarding a potential settlement of the EPA's claims regarding the Drum Site.
+PFM and certain other PRPs have negotiated a Consent Decree with the federal government, whereby PFM agreed to pay \$225,000 to settle any potential liability regarding the Drum Site.
+The Company has executed the Consent Decree, and the federal government is to file such with the court for approval; however, as of the date of this Prospectus, it is not known if the federal government has executed the Consent Decree or lodged the Consent Decree with the court.
+The Company has notified certain of the previous owners of ARR that the Company will seek recovery from them as PRPs in the event PFM is determined to be a PRP regarding the Drum Site; however, no assurance can be made that PFM will be able to recover remediation costs from such previous owners.
+There are no assurances that the Consent Decree will be approved by the court.
+If it is not approved and if PFM is determined to be liable for all or a substantial portion of the remediation cost incurred by the EPA at the Drum Site, such could have a material adverse effect on the Company. "--Governmental Regulation."